prachipundir97/GDP-Analysis/README.md

 Prerequisite : Intro to Python, Python for Data Science (numpy,pandas), Visualization using Python (matplotlib, seaborn)

- Data Source can be found herehttps://data.gov.in/
+ Data Source can be found here: https://data.gov.in/